 #1 Chocolate hills | entrance ticket 50 pesos per person

-Why are they called the chocolate hills and how to get to the chocolate hills?
+Why are they called this and how to get to there?

 #2 The waterfalls in Bohol | entrance tickets cost is 20 PHP per person

 The waterfalls are a sweet place to have a swim and cool down from the hot Bohol weather.
 The falls are easy access on a scooter and it’s very cheap to enter.
 You can spend an hour here just chilling out and relaxing in the formed pool in front of the falls.
 However, I wouldn’t plan on spending too long here, it’s not that exhilarating.
 The falls are a good thing to see near the chocolate hills in Bohol as it’s on the same route.
 We stopped here on the way to the Bohol’s Tarsier sanctuary.
 In addition, there is also a couple of stalls selling snacks, drinks and eggs.
 So you will be okay if you’re looking for a quick bite to eat and a drink.

 #3 Island shopping mall in Bohol | entrance is free

 This is the best shopping place in Bohol and it’s the best shopping mall I’ve seen in Asia.
 Apart from Singapore’s epic shopping mall.
 Anyway, the island shopping mall in Bohol is a great way to grab travel essentials, clothes or maybe just go for some food and the sweet air-con.
 On the three floors.
 You can find all sorts of shops here and some very cheap prices.
 You can buy a t-shirt here for $2 and there is also an epic food market inside.
 At the island shopping mall, we ended buying an action camera, chocolate, shampoo and toothpaste.
 All very cheap.
 There is also plenty of free parking outside the shopping mall.

 #4 Loboc river cruise | ticket cost is 550 pessos per person